 Mariposa Grove.
 In the lower Mariposa Grove, explore a peaceful balance between man and Mother Nature.
-The raised boardwalks and handicap accessible trails minimize visitor impact, all the while inspiring your spirit at the grandeur and beauty of these, the largest living organisms on the planet.
-Extend your exploration with a hike into the upper-grove and find yourself mostly alone with the bulk of the grove's over 500 mighty Giant Sequoias.
+The raised boardwalks and wheelchair accessible trails minimize visitor impact, all the while inspiring your spirit with the grandeur and beauty of these the largest living organisms on the planet.
+Extend your exploration with a hike into the upper grove and find yourself mostly alone with the bulk of the grove's 500 mighty Giant Sequoias.

-Onward to the scene you've remembered in your minds-eye.
-Yosemite Valley as seen from Tunnel View.
+Onward to the scene you've dreamed of, Yosemite Valley as seen from Tunnel View.
 Nothing in the world can compare to the viewpoint at the end of the Wawona Tunnel.
 It's a place that must be experienced to be understood.